freesurfer/AutomatedFreeSurfer/README.md

   ![Image 18-09-2023 at 07 47](https://github.com/cfatuesta/ENIGMA/assets/42354106/2b7a68fc-4eb7-4d45-9283-e2142f4b0859)
 - FreeSurfer must be installed, and the following scripts should be in your `SUBJECTS_DIR` path: `process_csv.py`, `merge_csv.py`, and `process_longitudinal.py`.
 - FreeSurfer's `freeview` and ImageMagick's `magick` command should be available in your system.
 To install ImageMagick, you can run: `brew install imagemagick`.
-- Make sure you have python3 installed (run 'python --version' from your terminal to check which version you have.
+- Make sure you have python3 installed.
+Run 'python --version' from your terminal to check which version you have.
 If its not python3, run:
   - 'brew install pyenv'
   - 'pyenv install 3.10.10'
   - 'pyenv global 3.10.10'